TobikoData/sqlmesh/docs/concepts/glossary.md

 ## Abstract Syntax Tree
 A tree representation of the syntactic structure of source code.
 Each tree node represents a construct that occurs.
 The tree is abstract because it does not represent every detail appearing in the actual syntax; it also does not have a standard representation.

-## Automatic Data Rebasing
-When merging in changes from another branch, SQLMesh automatically reads the history of changes and applies the changes and determines what needs to be rebuilt (if anything).
-This is done by leveraging the change category of each change to determine the lineage of breaking/non-breaking changes and where there might be overlap.

 ## Catalog
 A catalog is a collection of schemas.
 A schema is a collection of database objects such as tables and views.